Melatonin64/gulp-json-transform/README.md

 #### transformFn
 Type: `function`

-A function that takes the JSON object input as the only parameter value and should return either a string which is written raw to the file, a JSON object which is stringified or a Promise which resolves to a string or a JSON object.
+A function that takes the JSON object input as the first parameter value and should return either a string which is written raw to the file, a JSON object which is stringified or a Promise which resolves to a string or a JSON object.

+A second argument is passed to transformFn, file, which is a Vinyl instance.
+This is useful in case file meta is needed when transforming the JSON.

 #### whiteSpace